Choose your CHAPTER of Interest - or simply read along ... which may be most instructive

-- Rarely does Surface Damage occur as a first pathology due to a different pathology such as, e.g. in a severe malnutrition with Vitamin A or due to inflammatory local or systemic disease conditions.
+- Rarely does Surface Damage occur as a first pathology due to a different pathology such as, e.g. in a severe malnutrition with Vitamin A or due to inflammatory local or systemic disease conditions, such as in Graft-versus-Host Disease (GvHD).
 In less developed regions of the world, however, pathologies such as malnutrition and inflammatory disease can be more frequent.
 A Dry Eye can thus occur more often due to a primary Tissue Damage which then deteriorates the Tear Film.

 The basic CAUSATIVE FACTORS for Dry Eye Disease are those that directly lead to the deficiency of the Tear FILM - this is